 Key Takeaways

 • ESG & ROI: Acid digital printing on nylon is a key sustainable dyeing method for activewear.
 It directly improves your ESG score.
 It also provides a strong Return on Investment (ROI) through material savings and reduced waste.
+Acid digital printing streamlines the Cradle-to-Gate Life Cycle Assessment (LCA) by reducing the Scope 3 carbon footprint associated with industrial wastewater treatment.

 • The Fabric Matters: Digital printing success depends on a high-quality, stable fabric base.
 A poor base can lead to warped prints and wasted material.